open-cogsci/osdoc/content/pages/publications.md

 Ruisoto, P., Bellido, A., Ruiz, J., Juanes, J.A.
 (2016).
 Building computer-based experiments in psychology without programming skills. *Journal of Medical Systems.* doi:10.1007/s10916-016-0511-8

 Scarpina, F., Migliorati, D., Marzullo, P., Mauro, A., Scacchi, M., & Costantini, M. (2016).
 Altered multisensory temporal integration in obesity. *Scientific Reports*, 6, 28382. doi:10.1038/srep28382

+Schneevogt, D., & Paggio, P. (2016).
+The effect of gender and age differences on the recognition of emotions from facial expressions. *Proceedings of the Workshop on Computational Modeling of People’s Opinions, Personality, and Emotions in Social Media*.
+11–19.
+Retrieved from: <http://www.aclweb.org/anthology/W/W16/W16-43.pdf>

 Siebold, A., Weaver, M. D., Donk, M., & van Zoest, W. (2016).
 Social salience does not transfer to oculomotor visual search. *Visual Cognition*. doi:10.1080/13506285.2015.1121946